-What Are Heat Treated Pallets & Why Do I Want Them?
+What Are heat treated (HT) pallets & why do I want them?
 There are five main types of pallet treatments:

 - Heat Treated Pallets (HT Pallets)